MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-I know, it's weird to see Miguel Cabrera this low, but remember these rankings are solely based on 2017 performance.
+It's weird to see Miguel Cabrera this low, but remember these rankings are solely based on 2017 performance.

 The 34-year-old was his usual MVP-caliber self once again last season when he hit .318/.393/.563 with 38 home runs and 108 RBI—the eighth time in his illustrious career that he's authored a .300-30-100 season.

-However, his production is down across the board this season and injuries have played a significant role.
+However, his production is down across the board this season, and injuries have played a significant role.

 "The two-time AL MVP and 11-time All-Star selection has been dealing with back, oblique and groin strains and picked up a hip flexor issue Thursday," wrote ESPN.com news services on June 16.